 Did you ever keep a money jar growing up or a savings jar where you stored all of your loose change?
 I did.
 I searched for pennies in stores and saved up the nickels and dimes from my weekly chores.
 When I got home, I raced to my room to hear the coins plink against the glass.

-Saving change is easy.
+Piggy banks are a great money saving technique, because saving change is easy.
 You don’t need immense amounts of discipline or a high salary.
-Just empty your pockets into a jar and watch it grow.
+Just empty your pockets, put money into a jar and watch it grow.

 The amount of money you save isn’t important in the beginning.
 Generating piles of loose change is much more manageable than gathering big bills.
 The goal is less about how much money you save and more about establishing money-saving routines.

-Some may argue that saving money in jars won’t lead to significant gains, but starting small is the best approach to money management.
+Some may argue that money saving jars won’t lead to significant wealth, but starting small is the best approach to money management.
 It makes it easier to see your progress and achieve your goals.

 If you want to create new habits, nurture your money mindset, and sharpen your money management skills it’s time to grab a glass jar and begin.
 You’ll find a bunch of fun, money jar ideas below to get you started.